Nikoardyan/hr-attrition/README.md

 **Sentinel** is an AI-driven platform that predicts employee flight risk (attrition) before it happens.
 By leveraging a robust Random Forest model and SHAP (SHapley Additive exPlanations), Sentinel not only predicts *who* is likely to leave, but explains exactly *why*—empowering HR professionals and managers to take targeted, proactive measures.

+This project was built as a final capstone project during the ibimbing DSML Bootcamp (Batch 40), covering the full ML lifecycle from data preprocessing to a production-ready, containerized deployment.

 ## ✨ Features

 - **Real-Time Attrition Prediction**: Instantly score the flight risk of any employee based on 44 demographic and professional features.